Mallet finger - aftercareBaseball finger - aftercare; Drop finger - aftercare; Avulsion fracture - mallet finger - aftercare

 - Letting your fingertip droop or bend may mean you will have to wear your splint even longer.

-When you shower, it is a good idea to cover your finger and splint in plastic.
+When you shower, cover your finger and splint with a plastic bag.
 If they get wet, dry them after your shower.
-Be careful to keep your finger straight while you are drying it.
+Keep your finger straight at all times.

-Using an ice pack can help for pain.
-Apply the ice pack 20 minutes of every hour you are awake for the first 2 days, then 10 - 20 minutes 3 times daily as needed to reduce pain and swelling.
+Using an ice pack can help with pain.
+Apply the ice pack for 20 minutes, every hour you are awake for the first 2 days, then for 10 to 20 minutes, 3 times daily as needed to reduce pain and swelling.

-If you finger has not healed at the end of your treatment, your health care provider may recommend another 4 weeks of wearing the splint.
+If your finger has not healed at the end of treatment, your provider may recommend another 4 weeks of wearing the splint.

 When to Call the Doctor

 - Your finger is still swollen at the end of your treatment time

 - Your pain gets worse at any time

 - The skin of your finger changes color